jponc/domain-crawler/README.md

 ### Docker & Docker Compose

 ```
+# You can update the environment variables injected in docker-compose.yml file.

 make start-local-docker

 ```

-You can update the environment variables injected in docker-compose.yml file.

 ## Environment Variables

 ```
-PORT - The port the server will listen on
+PORT - The port the server will listen on.
-EXTRACTOR_CONCURRENT_LIMIT - The number of concurrent requests the extractor will make
+EXTRACTOR_CONCURRENT_LIMIT - The number of concurrent requests the extractor will make.
-RATE_LIMIT_RPM - The rate limit configured for the service
+RATE_LIMIT_RPM - The rate limit configured for the service.
 ```

+## Concurrency

+This project uses Go's `errgroup` to manage concurrency.
+The number of concurrent requests can be configured using the `EXTRACTOR_CONCURRENT_LIMIT` environment variable.

 ## Rate Limiting